Maluuba/nlg-eval/README.md

 where to find its models and data.
 E.g.

     NLGEVAL_DATA=~/workspace/nlg-eval/nlgeval/data

+This variable overrides the value provided during setup (stored in `~/.config/nlgeval/rc.json`)

 ## Microsoft Open Source Code of Conduct ##
 This project has adopted the [Microsoft Open Source Code of